Bringing life back to Central Asia's desertified Aral Sea – DW – 12/10/2024

 There, long rows of saxaul shrubs stretch to the horizon in a patch planted in 2022.
 In the desolate vastness of the desert, the fruit-bearing shrubs look like fluffy clouds of pink and yellow floating above the ground.

 Keeping them alive in this hostile environment is difficult.
-Survival rates can vary from 0 to 90%, depending on soil conditions, nursery stock quality, and root protection.
+Survival rates can vary, depending on soil conditions, nursery stock quality, and root protection.

 If the sandy soil is too saline, it can burn the roots.
 To protect this batch of shrubs, workers trapped sand and snow in the furrows that would later receive saplings.
 This created a cushion of less salty ground around the roots.